Friday, February 26, 2010

 Our (people) are now seven times worse than they ever were before.
 We steal, lie, cheat, . . . and commit all manner of vices. (in Heinrich Denifle, Luther and Lutherdom, vol.1, part 1, tr. from 2nd rev. ed. of German by Raymund Volz, Somerset, England: Torch Press, 1917, 22.
 Luther quote from Werke, Erlangen edition, 36, 411)

-He uses this quote different ways.
-First it serves as an example of "The Agony of Luther" over "the State of Early Protestantism.
-He also uses it to prove "Martin Luther's Regrets as to the Relative Failure of the 'Reformation' (Piety, Morals & Inconsistencies Regarding Replacing Bishops With Princes)," specifically, the "Lower State of General Morality" because of Luther's teachings and "Morals and Piety of the New Protestants Compared to Catholics."
+From various web-pages, I've come across Rome's defenders using this quote three different ways.
+First, it serves as an example of "The Agony of Luther" over "the State of Early Protestantism."
+Second, it is used to prove "Martin Luther's Regrets as to the Relative Failure of the 'Reformation' (Piety, Morals and Inconsistencies Regarding Replacing Bishops With Princes)," specifically, the "Lower State of General Morality" because of Luther's teachings and thirdly, to demonstrate "Morals and Piety of the New Protestants Compared to Catholics."

 Documentation